Non-planar extensions of subdivisions of planar graphs

 \newthm{main} Let $G$ be an \afc\ planar graph on at least seven vertices, let $H$ be an \afc\ non-planar graph, and let there exist a $G$-subdivision in $H$.
 Then there exists a $G$-subdivision $S$ in $H$ such that one of the following conditions holds: \item{(i)}there exists an $S$-path in $H$ joining two vertices of $S$ not incident with the same face, or \item{(ii)}there exist two disjoint $S$-paths with ends $s_1,t_1$ and $s_2,t_2$, respectively, such that the vertices $s_1,s_2,t_1,t_2$ belong to some face boundary of $S$ in the order listed.
 Moreover, for $i=1,2$ the vertices $s_i$ and $t_i$ do not belong to the same segment of $S$, and if two segments of $S$ include all of $s_1,t_1,s_2,t_2$, then those segments are vertex-disjoint.

 The connectivity assumptions guarantee that the face boundaries in a planar embedding of $S$ are uniquely determined, and hence it makes sense to speak about incidence with faces.
-The result is related to, but independent of [\cite{RobSeyThoCubic}].
+Theorem~\refthm{main} is related to, but independent of [\cite{RobSeyThoCubic}].
+We refer the reader to [\cite{ThoSurvey}] for an overview of related results.

 In Section~\refsec{planar} we deduce the following corollary, stated there as~\refthm{minor}.
 A graph is a \dfn{minor} of another if the first can be obtained from a subgraph of the second by contracting edges.
 If $G$ is a graph and $u,v\in V(G)$ are not adjacent, then by $G+uv$ we denote the graph obtained from $G$ by adding an edge with ends $u$ and $v$.